 Dr. Sherer's work with the Foundation began in 2003, when, as a postdoctoral fellow at Emory University in Atlanta, he was awarded MJFF funding to investigate the role of environmental factors in Parkinson's disease.
 He joined the Foundation's staff full time as Associate Director, Research Programs, in April 2004, and was promoted to Vice President, Research Programs, in June 2006 and Chief Program Officer in November 2010, finally assuming the role of Chief Executive Officer in May 2011.

-Dr. Sherer participates in the National Academy of Science Forum on Neuroscience and Nervous System Disorders and serves on the National Center for Advancing Translational Sciences Council and the Cures Acceleration Network Review Board at the National Institutes of Health.
-He is also on the coordinating committee for the Morris K. Udall Centers of Excellence in Parkinson's Disease Research supported by the National Institute of Neurological Disorders and Stroke.
+Heserves on the coordinating committee for the Morris K. Udall Centers of Excellence in Parkinson's Disease Research supported by the National Institute of Neurological Disorders and Stroke and is on the steering committee of the Accelerated Medicines Program – Parkinson’s disease coordinated by the Foundation for NIH.
 Additionally, Dr. Sherer was selected to serve as a council member for the FasterCures' TRAIN (The Research Acceleration and Innovation Network) program.

 Dr. Sherer has published more than 50 peer-reviewed articles in scientific journals and sits on the editorial board of the Journal of Parkinson's Disease.
 He earned his PhD in Neuroscience from the University of Virginia in Charlottesville and holds a BS in Psychology from Duke University in Durham, North Carolina.